stefaneidelloth/treezjs/doc/atoms/variable/field/doubleVariable.md

 The arrow buttons on the right side of the input field increase/decrease the number by 1.0.

+Treez is based on JavaScript and [numbers in JavaScript have some limitations](http://www.javascripter.net/faq/accuracy.htm).
+JavaScript numbers are always stored as double precision floating point numbers, following the international IEEE 754 standard.

 ## Source code

 [./src/variable/field/doubleVariable.js](../../../../src/variable/field/doubleVariable.js)